 Some data from the Australian government suggests that more than 10,500 people in the country work as cattle farmers.
 What’s more, because of the demand for meat and dairy products, employment prospects are good.

 Do you want to become a cattle farmer in Australia?
 Ever wondered what the job entails?
 Then you’ve come to the right place.
-Here, we’re going to take a look at what a cattle farmer does, how to become one, how much you could earn and the training you’ll need.
+Here, we’re going to take a look at what a cattle farmer does, how to become one, how much you could earn and the training you’ll need to start your own farming business.

 Ready?
 Let’s get straight into the details.

 A cattle farmer’s job description can be highly varied.
-Your main responsibility is to plan, control and coordinate operations to grow cattle for meat and breeding stock.
+Your main responsibility is to plan, control, and coordinate operations to grow cattle for meat and breeding stock, a task that heavily relies on effective livestock management.
 You can break the job down into a series of related roles and responsibilities:

 a.
 Ensuring Cattle Health